viocle/dataloaden/README.md

 #### What's different in this fork?

 1. Added cache expiration support.
 When creating a new loader, set the expireAfter time.Duration to the amount of time you want the cached items to be valid for.
+Cache expiration does not automatically remove the value from the loader's cache but will perform a new fetch if the value is expired.
 ```go
 func NewLoader(ctx context.Context) *UserLoader {
 	return &UserLoader{